Probability: Definition, Theorems, and Applications

 • Sample Space: The set of all possible outcomes in a random experiment is called a sample space.
 For example, the sample space for a coin toss is {Heads, Tails}.

-• Event: An event is some of the specific outcomes of an experiment, in other words, an event is a subset of the sample space.
+• Event: An event is one of the specific outcomes of an experiment; in other words, an event is a subset of the sample space.

 • Favourable Event: Favourable events are those events associated with the experiment which are of interest to us.
-When rolling a dice if we are interested in even numbers then getting a $2$ is called favourable event.
+When rolling a dice, if we are interested in even numbers, then getting a $2$ is called a favourable event.

-• Non-favorable Event: Non-favourable events are those events associated with the experiment in which we are not interested.
-When rolling a die if we are interested in even numbers then getting a $3$ is called a non-favourable event.
+• Non-favourable Event: Non-favourable events are those events associated with the experiment in which we are not interested.
+When rolling a die, if we are interested in even numbers, then getting a $3$ is called a non-favourable event.

 • Mutually Exclusive Events: When some events can not happen at the same time or simultaneously, then they are called mutually exclusive events.
-When tossing a coin getting head or tail are mutually exclusive events.
+When tossing a coin, getting a head or a tail are mutually exclusive event.

 • Independent Events: Independent events are those events where the occurrence of one event does not affect the other event's occurrence or vice versa.
 For example, flipping a coin and rolling a die can be considered independent events.